therealPaulPlay/PlayPeerJS/README.md

 > WebRTC or WebSockets – change your mind anytime.
 > Check out [PlaySocketJS](https://github.com/therealPaulPlay/PlaySocketJS), the
 > Websocket counterpart to PlayPeerJS.
 It uses an almost identical API with the only differences
-> being the available event types as well as the constructor (which needs a ws:// address).
+> being the available event types and the constructor (which needs a ws:// address).

 ## Why use PlayPeer?